kayemcmc/consensys_academu_final_bounty_dapp/README.md

 ## Background

-Decentralized Bounty dApp will recognize the users current account if Metamask is an active browser extension, the user has the option to create a profile, while this method has a transaction cost the user profile will have an added layer of authentication.
+Decentralized Bounty dApp will recognize the users current account if Metamask activated in the broser, the user has the option to create a profile, while this method has a transaction cost the user profile will have an added layer of authentication.
 If the user registration was successful a pop up confirming the transaction is shown.

 Contract feautures, the user can post a bounty title and price, a bounty ninja can present a solution to the bounty, the user who created the bounty can approve the bounty and release the funds.